-** All animals are provided with a care sheet, supply of food and a vaccination card from my vet, plus any after care advice you may need.
+** All animals are provided with a care sheet, supply of food and, in the case of rabbits, a vaccination card from my vet, plus any after care advice you may need.

 ** If you want rabbits to live together they will BOTH need to be neutered (regardless of whether it is two bucks, two does or a buck and a doe - obvious in the last case or you’ll end up with lots of babies!)
-Neutering will reduce the chance of them fighting and also prevents does from getting uterine cancer, which is sadly very prevalent in older does - having lost three does to uterine cancer in the past, I would highly recommend that ALL does are spayed.
+Neutering will reduce the chance of them fighting and also prevents does from getting uterine cancer, which is sadly very prevalent in older does - having lost several does to uterine cancer in the past, I would strongly recommend that ALL does are spayed.

 ** I do NOT recommend that rabbits and guinea pigs are kept together, and will not sell this combination.
 Their dietary requirements are very different and bullying is likely to occur.

 ** All pets will have had their nails trimmed before going to new homes.

 ** Buyer should collect whenever possible; delivery within local area may be considered.

 ** I am very happy for you to contact me for general advice, nail clipping, etc.

 ** I live in mid Wales - please check how far away from me you are to ensure it’s not too

 far BEFORE you contact me!
-I do accept some couriers - please ask for details.
+I do accept some couriers - please ask for more information about this if you are interested.